Urban Problems and Solutions in Poland (1 cr.)

 You will stay in clean, safe, centrally located and modernly equipped hotels/hostels in Warsaw and Krakow for the duration of the trip.
 The lodging will have internet connection and each room will have its own bathroom and clean sheets and towels provided.
 Both hotels/hostels are situated within easy distance to restaurants, shops and cafes.

-- A $250 non-refundable pre-payment shortly after you confirm your participation in the program
+- A $250 non-refundable pre-payment will be charged shortly after you confirm your participation in the program

-- The remaining $350 will be charged in January
+- The remaining balance will be charged in January

 Additional Costs

-You will need to pay for your flight to and from Poland, food that is not included in the program, and other incidentals.
+Students will pay for their own flight to and from Poland, meals that are not included in the Program Fee, and other personal incidentals.

 Scholarships